 - Booby tubes can be heated up or chilled for soothing purposes if you are engorged or getting blocked ducts.

 - Breast pads.
 Buy disposable or reusable.
 My favorite reusable ones are these, which look enormous but they keep your nipples warm (very important in the winter or well air conditioned buildings) and cover the whole breast so you can avoid the often noticeable ring around your nipple from typical breast pads.
 You will need to buy lanolin wash and at least two pairs so you have one pair to wear while the other is being cleaned.
 Like all wool products they are self cleaning so don’t need to be washed very often.
+If you prefer disposable pads these are great.

 - I didn’t know before I became a mom that the breast you are not currently nursing on also leaks milk!
 This is my all time most recommended product.
 Not only does it protect you from soaking yourself, it also allows you to save every precious drop of breastmilk.
 I built up an entire freezer stash without ever pumping using this thing.
 Just trust me, every mom I tell about it ends up thanking me!
+This is a nice accessory to go with it.

 Baby Wrap or carrier

 The first three months are a great time to use a baby carrier.
 Lots of babies are restless sleepers and just seem to do better when they are being held.
 That can be a recipe for one tired momma…who is already exhausted.
 A good quality baby carrier can be a life saver when you just need a break and want some hands-free moments to make some food, go for a walk, or tend to another child.
 And as a bonus, if your baby gets used to a carrier early on, they are more likely to be happy in there as they get older.
 You can take them on hikes and walks, and shopping trips all over town.
 It’s a fun bonding time.
-Solly Baby makes a great wrap, and Ergo and Boba are both popular carriers.
+Solly Baby makes a great wrap up till 20lbs, and Ergo and Boba are both popular structured carriers.

 Oh how I wish I was smart enough to get a video monitor my first time around as a mom.
 I knew the baby was not making noise, but what if the blanket is over his head?
 Was he breathing?
 If he was crying, was his arm or leg stuck in the crib somehow?
 I spent so many hours sneaking back to the baby’s room on a creaky floor, trying to quietly open the door to peek at him and would wake him up accidentally about 80% of the time.
 Soooo frustrating!
 A video monitor can give you peace of mind that everything is okay, and the baby is comfortable and safe.
 These are some popular ones—make sure you get one that pans and tilts so you can continue using it once baby is out of the crib and moving around the room.
+I recommend getting one from Amazon because they will take care of any malfunctions you encounter along the way.

 You’ll want a good stash of these, and luckily this is one of the most common baby gifts, especially from grandma.